 Can You Make Extra Money for Christmas?

-While not possible for everyone, certainly many people can spare a little extra time in the lead up to Christmas to earn some extra money.
+There is no reason to face Christmas with no money.
+Most people can spare a little extra time in the lead up to Christmas to earn some extra money.

-I know for a fact many people do all kinds of little tasks, mini-surveys and for amazon gift cards and PayPal earnings which they save up through the year purely to spend on Christmas.
+I know for a fact many people do all kinds of little tasks, mini-surveys and for Amazon gift cards and PayPal earnings which they save up through the year purely to spend on Christmas.

 Best options for earning money fast: